What is MLD

 Manual Lymphatic Drainage (MLD) is what we call a “skin technique” .
 It is an advanced therapy in which the MLD therapist uses specialized , infinitely light, rhythmic pumping techniques on the skin in order encourage lymph to move in the direction in which the skin is being stretched.This stimulates the lymphatic vessels which carry substances vital to the defense of the body and removes waste products.

-The first visit will include a consultation during which the therapist will recommend the frequency of future sessions.
+An MLD treatment is always preceeded by a consultation during which a medical history will be discussed so that a treatment plan can be formulated.
 Depending on the condition being treated , sessions to help treat lymphoedema and other oedemas typically last approximately one hour and where appropriate the therapist will work in conjunction with your medical practitioner.

-MLD needs to be carried out by a fully qualified and reviewed therapist who has qualified in one of the recognized schools , Vodder , Casley-Smith , Leduc , Voldi .
+MLD needs to be carried out by a fully qualified and reviewed therapist who has qualified in one of the recognized schools , Vodder , Casley-Smith , Leduc , Voldi or FG-MLD.

 Benefits of MLD